Harry Potter: Genre and style

 In Harry Potter, Rowling juxtaposes the extraordinary against the ordinary.
 Her narrative features two worlds: a contemporary world inhabited by non-magical people called Muggles, and another featuring wizards.
 It differs from typical portal fantasy in that its magical elements stay grounded in the mundane.
 Paintings move and talk; books bite readers; letters shout messages; and maps show live journeys, making the wizarding world both exotic and familiar.
 This blend of realistic and romantic elements extends to Rowling's characters.
-Their names are often onomatopoeic: Malfoy is difficult, Filch unpleasant and Lupin a werewolf.
+Their names are often onomatopoeic: Malfoy is difficult, Filch is unpleasant, and Lupin is a werewolf.
 Harry is ordinary and relatable, with down-to-earth features such as wearing broken glasses; the scholar Roni Natov terms him an "everychild".
 These elements serve to highlight Harry when he is heroic, making him both an everyman and a fairytale hero.

 Each of the seven books is set over the course of one school year.
 Harry struggles with the problems he encounters, and dealing with them often involves the need to violate some school rules.
 If students are caught breaking rules, they are often disciplined by Hogwarts professors.
-The stories reach their climax in the summer term, near or just after final exams, when events escalate far beyond in-school squabbles and struggles, and Harry must confront either Voldemort or one of his followers, the Death Eaters, with the stakes a matter of life and death – a point underlined, as the series progresses, by characters being killed in each of the final four books.
+The stories reach their climax in the summer term, near or just after final exams, when events escalate far beyond in-school squabbles and struggles, and Harry must confront either Voldemort or one of his followers, the Death Eaters, with the stakes a matter of life and death—a point underlined, as the series progresses, by characters being killed in each of the final four books.
 In the aftermath, he learns important lessons through exposition and discussions with head teacher and mentor Albus Dumbledore.
 The only exception to this school-centred setting is the final novel, Harry Potter and the Deathly Hallows, in which Harry and his friends spend most of their time away from Hogwarts, and only return there to face Voldemort at the dénouement.